 This vaccine is for dogs that are frequently exposed to groups of strange dogs (e.g. groomer, boarding kennel, training classes).

-The first dose is given when the dog is at least 9 weeks old.
+The first dose is given when your dog is at least 9 weeks old.

-The second dose is given 2-3 weeks, the dogs then need to be boostered yearly from the first dose.
+The second dose is given 3-4 weeks later, your dog then needs to be boosted yearly from the second booster.

-This vaccine is recommended for dogs exposed to ticks (which are very prominent in S.W.
-Wisconsin.)Tick prevention products are still highly recommended.
+This vaccine is recommended for dogs frequently exposed to ticks (which are very prominent in S.W.
+Wisconsin.)Tick prevention products should continue to be used year round.

 *Once you make an appointment you and your veterinarian can discuss a vaccination plan that best suits your pet.